isomerpages/moe-dunearnsec/_co-curricular-activities/Performing Arts/Malay Dance Club.md

 different levels.
 Lastly, Malay Dance Club encourages its members&nbsp;to internalise the culture, develop talents and make great memories with each other.</p>
+<h4>Announcement</h4>
+<p>Malay Dance will be merging with Modern Dance and renamed as International
+Dance in 2026.
+For more information, do refer to the International Dance page which will be available in early November.</p>
 <h4>Teachers-In-Charge</h4>
 <ul data-tight="true" class="tight">
 <li>